-These pages explain how employers should manage the health and safety of new mothers and pregnant workers.
+These pages explain how employers should manage the health and safety of pregnant workers and new mothers.

-Employers are responsible for providing a safe working environment while effectively managing risks to the health and safety of all employees through risk assessments.
+Employers are responsible for providing a safe working environment while effectively managing risks to the health and safety of all workers, including women of a childbearing age.

-We have separate advice for new and expectant mothers themselves.
+We have separate advice for pregnant workers and new mothers themselves.